valkey-io/valkey-doc/docs/reference/eviction/index.md

 Those should be reasonable values and were tested experimentally, but the user may want to play with these configuration settings to pick optimal values.

-Instructions about how to tune these parameters can be found inside the example `redis.conf` file in the source distribution.
+Instructions about how to tune these parameters can be found inside the example `valkey.conf` file in the source distribution.
 Briefly, they are:

 ```
 lfu-log-factor 10